 +441234567890;ext=12345 +441234567890x12345 x12345

-x is a literal character which define eXtension.
-12345 represents the extension number.
-If you wish to include the board number in their telephone number field e.g. +441234567890, you must use the full E.164 format and not standard format.
-More information on the supported formats can be found here.
+x is a literal character which defines an eXtension, and 12345 represents the extension number.
+If you wish to include the board number in their telephone number field e.g. +441234567890, you must use the full E.164 format.
+More information on supported formats can be found here in Microsoft documentation.

 Set-ADUser -Identity user -Add @{telephonenumber="+441234567890x12345"}